 10 days off?!
-Magnificent news and pretty exciting that you’re planning a trip around the lower North Island.
+Magnificent news and pretty exciting that you’re planning a trip around the lower North Island, starting off in Wellington.
 This 10 day journey will take you to some of New Zealand’s most popular destinations such as the wine growing region of Hawke’s Bay, the geothermal wonderland of Rotorua and the magnificent Lake Taupo but we will also take you to some lesser known spots including surfers’ mecca Raglan and the wondrous glow worms in the Waitomo Caves.
 So if you’re all set, buckle up and let’s GO!

 - Route map with key locations

 - Recommended vehicle for this trip

 - Trip itinerary

 - Large Bags

 - Auto trans